ankur26/realworld-sanic/README.md

 - [x] Custom exception handler and logging using Sanic logger and Sanic exception
 - [x] Segregation of services using Sanic Blueprints
 - [x] Unit testing (Currently at 80%, contributions are welcome!)
-- [ ] Containerization using docker (Simple docker file, for local runs - in progress)
+- [x] Containerization using docker (Simple docker file, for local runs)
 - [ ] ~~ OpenAPI spec~~

 # Libraries used